KxSystems/ldap/README.md

 - Entries - table consisting of DNs and Attributes.
 Attribute forms a dictionary, were each attribute may contain one or more values.
 - Referrals - list of strings providing the referrals that can be searched to gain access to the required info (if server supports referrals)

-### .ldap.unbind
+### .ldap.unbind_s

-Unbind from the directory, terminate the current association, and free resources.
+Synchronous unbind from the directory, terminate the current association, and free resources.

-Syntax: `.ldap.unbind[sess]`
+Syntax: `.ldap.unbind_s[sess]`

 Where

 - sess is an int/long that represents the session previously created via .ldap.init.
-The number should not longer be used unless .ldap.init and .ldap.bind has been used to create a new session.
+The number should not longer be used unless .ldap.init and .ldap.bind_s has been used to create a new session.

 ### .ldap.err2string